Filming in Paris: Permits, Studios & Production Logistics

 Best Months, Weather Risks, and Festival Blackouts

 When you shoot in Paris matters almost as much as where.
-The city has clear shoulder windows, predictable weather risks, and a calendar of festivals and political events that compress availability.
+The city has clear shoulder windows, set weather risks, and a calendar of festivals and political events that squeeze availability.
 Plan against this calendar from the first scout.

 - Best operational months: late April–June and September–mid-October